 February 20, 1863…

-But, out in the fields around the home, another sort of party had formed: a Confederate raiding party from the 35th Confederate Cavalry Battalion.
-Commanded by Elijah V. White, the troop was nicknamed "The Comanches" for the fierce war whoop they yelled at the attack.
-And like legendary Confederate Colonel John Mosby, they enjoyed nothing better than to surprise the enemy.
+But, out in the fields around the home, another sort of party had formed: a Confederates from the 35th Confederate Cavalry Battalion.
+Commanded by Elijah V. White, the troop was nicknamed "The Comanches" for the fierce war whoop they yelled during an attack.
+And like legendary Confederate Colonel John Mosby, they took pride in surprising the enemy.

-Just after 11 pm, White's Comanches gave the war whoop and burst into the Filler house.
+And a few minutes after 11 pm, White's Comanches gave a war whoop and burst into the Filler house.
 In the next few seconds, around twelve revolvers were leveled at Sgt.
-Anderson's head.
-The fellow in charge of the raid, Confederate Lieutenant Marlow, informed Anderson he would be taken to Libby Prison in Richmond.
+Anderson's head, and the fellow in charge of the raid, Confederate Lieutenant Marlow, informed Anderson he would be taken to Libby Prison in Richmond.

 In a society in which one never touched an un-gloved hand, let alone throw their arms around a stranger's neck, Mollie's action was a shock.
 And what effect did this have on Marlow?
 In Ranger Briscoe Goodhart's The History of the Independent Loudoun Virginia Rangers, he simply said, "Marlow wilted."